Curetix/supabase-polls/README.md

 ## Planned Features

-* Add autentication, so users can manage their polls.
+* Add authentication, so users can manage their polls.
 * Bot-protections using Captcha, an IP record table and user sessions.
 * Dunno, maybe more.